BitGo/proof-of-solvency/README.md

 # Proof of Solvency

-**THIS IS A WORK IN PROGRESS**

 ## Overview

-This is a multi-levelled proof of solvency implementation that enables O(log n) time verification of proofs.
-This system is implemented using Gnark v0.12.0.
+This repository is part of BitGo's proof of solvency implementation for Go Accounts, enabling clients to verify that their assets are fully backed.
+The repository contains code for generating liability proofs and verifying them through a multi-level merkle tree structure with zero-knowledge proofs.

+[Note: BitGo website UI updates to view total liabilites and download liability proofs for Go Accounts are still underway.]

 ## Usage